pkill37/fix-spotify-icon/README.md

 # fix-spotify-icon

 Since Ubuntu 14.04, Spotify uses a low resolution icon in the system tray.
-It's not too difficult to fix it the first time.
+It's not too difficult to fix it.
 But the icon is overwritten whenever Spotify updates.
 In other words, you have to fix the icon every time Spotify is updated.

-This script minimizes the pain with a simple `fix-spotify-icon` command that you can run when the Spotify icon breaks.
+This script minimizes the pain with a simple one-line command.

 ## Installation